embulk/embulk/docs/eeps/draft-maven-style-plugins.md

 Helper to build and release an Embulk plugin
 ---------------------------------------------

 Building and releasing a compliant Embulk plugin with resolved dependencies is not trivial for plugin developers.
-The build process needs to resolve transitive dependencies flattened, and to generate a good effective manifest file in the plugin JAR file.
+The build process must resolve transitive dependencies to be flattened and generate a good effective manifest file in the plugin JAR file.
 Plugin developers would feel bored doing such a thing by themselves.

 We need to provide kinds of helpers for plugin developers.
 Java-based Embulk plugins have been built with Gradle.
 Providing a Gradle plugin to build and release a compliant Embulk plugin is one of the reasonable approaches.